 This item is Complete.
 It is not possible to include additional holiday lights in this year's display since the lighting ceremony is scheduled for Friday December 1, 2017 and all rentals and installations have been completed.
-It is staff's recommendation, to review the potential for additional dollars in the FY18/19 budget development process.
+It is staff's recommendation, if the Mayor is in agreement, to include these additional dollars in the FY18/19 holiday lights display (December 2018).